mitchcr/ONEVM/README.md

 *On this Lab the **initramfs file** for the VM got corrupted causing the VM to enter into a non-boot state.*

-*Your task is to set a Nested environment using one of the Solution Methods provided below in order to regenerate the initramfs file.*
+*Your task is to set a Nested environment using one of the Solution Methods provided in order to regenerate the initramfs file.*

 *Once the initramfs file has been restored, make the necessary configuration changes to ensure the VM boots up properly.*